hammaman/Afinibot_A3_files/README.md

 Plus additional STL files from redesign of X-Axis parts (based on those for Prusa i3 MK3S)

+# Other useful information

-There is also some firmware which I have not reviewed in a Github repository at https://github.com/Octane70/Repetier-Firmware-0.92.X.
+I have found some firmware which I have not reviewed in a Github repository at https://github.com/Octane70/Repetier-Firmware-0.92.X.

+There are some wordpress articles at https://electronicgeektips.wordpress.com/prusa-i3-auto-level-troubleshooting/